redeclipse/redeclipse.github.io/docs/maps/Trespass.md

 ## Overview
 Trespass is a clean, postmodern map with single pickups tuned for duel.
 It has areas that benefit every type of weapon, as well as grenades and mines to utilize.

 It was originally released in 2013, but was not compatible with the gameplay style.
-It has been redone for its inclusion in Red Eclipse 2.
+It has been redone for its inclusion in Red Eclipse.

 ## Notes & Strategies